lk-geimfari/mimesis/docs/schema.rst

 As you can see, you can use any string as an alias, so I'm doing my part to get someone fired for emoji-driven code.
-Putting jokes aside, although any string can work as an alias, it's wise to choose one that fits your domain or context better to enhance clarity and comprehension.
+Jokes aside, while any string can work as an alias, it's wise to choose one that fits your domain or context to enhance clarity and comprehension.

-When you no longer need aliases, you can remove them individually like regular dictionary keys or clear them all at once:
+When you no longer need aliases, you can remove them individually like regular dictionary keys, or clear them all at once:

 .. code-block:: python